 So there we have it.
 There’s really no place like home, is there…

 Alive is available in the UK on various platforms including iTunes, Sky, and (soon!)
 Amazon.

-If you haven’t read my Alive review, it’s here.
-Also if you get the chance do check out director Rob Grant’s film Harpoon which is a great ride and shows his skill at bringing to life (ha) characters who may be ethically dubious…
+If you haven’t read it, here’s my Alive review.
+Also if you get the chance do check out Alive director Rob Grant’s film Harpoon which is a great ride and shows his skill at bringing to life (ha) characters who may be ethically dubious…